 As a result, an On-premise solution provides you the ability to create a more secure environment for your organization.

 Any responsible leader has a duty to make sure they’re getting the most long-term value for their money.
 Multi-year cost comparisons as well as considering capital expenditure (CapEx) benefits must be considered.

 On-premise typically has a higher up-front cost due to purchasing an ownership software license as well as the hardware costs that may be required.
 With Cloud options, the cost is in the form of a subscription that is cheaper up front, but adds-up over time.

 The four main factors to consider when comparing On-premise vs Cloud solutions are customization, ownership, security, and cost.
-We’ve chosen to provide our solution as an On-premise solution because of the benefits outlined and think they’re non-negotiable for Fund Accounting, Payroll, and Utility Billing solutions.
+We have chosen to provide our solution as an On-premise solution because of the benefits outlined and think they are non-negotiable for Fund Accounting, Payroll, and Utility Billing solutions.